-Single Sign On (SSO) mitigates compliance and security risks for organizations by giving businesses control over user authentication and user revocation via corporate mandated tools.
+Single Sign On (SSO) mitigates compliance and security risks for organizations by giving them control of user authentication and user revocation through corporate-mandated tools.

-The purpose of this document is to describe the SSO capabilities Twilio supports and steps necessary to integrate your Identity Provider (IdP) with Twilio.
-The document is created for System Administrators or staff knowledgeable about SSO administration.
+This document describes the SSO capabilities Twilio supports and the steps necessary to integrate your Identity Provider (IdP) with Twilio.
+It should be read by System Administrators and staff who are involved in SSO administration.

-Once configured, Twilio acts as a Service Provider (SP) and allows users to login either via IdP Initiated flows or Service Provider initiated flows.
+Once SSO is configured, Twilio acts as a Service Provider (SP) and allows users to login either via IdP-initiated flows or SP-initiated flows.

 In order to integrate with Twilio, your IdP must support the following features:

-- User Authorization via SAML.
-(User permissions may be managed via the Twilio Console’s User Management system only).
+- User authorization via SAML.
+User permissions may be managed via the Console’s user management system only.

 Twilio will continue to enhance its offerings and may support these, and other features, in the future.

-Customers work with Twilio’s Support in order to setup and configure Single Sign On.
-The integration steps are as follows:
+Customers work with Twilio Support in order to set up and configure SSO.
+The integration steps are:

-- Entity ID, Connection ID, or External Key
+- An Entity ID, Connection ID, or External Key.

-- SSO Service URL: IdP url where login requests will be directed (GET or POST)*
+- The SSO Service URL.
+This is the IdP URL where login requests will be directed (with

-- Redirect URL (optional): where to send users after logout from Twilio (POST)
+- A Redirect URL (optional) — where to send users after they logout from Twilio (with a

 Twilio will provide its Entity ID, Security Token Consumer URL, and Public x509 Certificate so that you may properly configure your IdP.

-In order to login a User, Twilio needs to match the email address of the user we have in our systems with the email address found in the SAML packet.
+In order to login a user, Twilio needs to match the user email address we have in our system with the email address found in the SAML packet.

-By default Twilio will match the email address found in SAML Subject / NameID field.
-However, Twilio requires that the NameID format is set to
+By default, Twilio will match the email address found in the SAML

-By default, SAML responses must be signed, we do not need the assertions to be signed.
-If you need additional security capabilities please let us know.
+SAML responses must be signed, but we do not need the assertions to be signed.
+If you need additional security capabilities, please let us know.